[−][src]Struct term_string::TermString

 ts += ts2;

-From<S> for TermString where S: Borrow<str>
+From<S> for TermString where S: Borrow<str> is implemented.

 So, this works: